 WiseBanyan markets itself as a completely free robo-advisor, meaning that it doesn’t charge users to manage accounts.
 Although you still have to pay the investments’ management fees, and the company does require $1 in your account to get started.
 Otherwise, you answer a few questions about your financial goals and risk tolerance, and the platform will put together a portfolio of ETFs and bonds that best fit your answers for almost no fee.

 However, there are a number of features that users can pay for in order to access more tools and investing options.
 Tax loss harvesting, for example, is available for 0.24% of the total account value, and opening an IRA will also cost 0.24% annually.
 WiseBanyan’s premium features also allow users to access the “Portfolio Plus” service, which, for a fee, allows users to create custom portfolios.
 Investors wishing to transfer money from their accounts and make quicker deposits also need to sign up for a service called “Fast Money.”
-Otherwise, you’d have to manually authorize deposits to your account by logging into the account management page and making a request that’s sent to a linked bank account.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Otherwise, you’d have to manually authorize deposits to your account by logging into the account management page and making a request that’s sent to a linked bank account.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Similarly to other robo-advisors, WiseBanyan structures its investments around “goals” that users can choose from in order to optimize their portfolios.
 The platform calls them “milestones,” and some of these can include an emergency fund (“Rainy Day”), short-term savings goals (“Save Cash”), retirement, or a custom goal.
 Then customers choose from four risk tolerances for the portfolio, ranging from loss avoidance to more aggressive growth.
 Other noteworthy features include a joint account that lets you and a partner save toward a specific goal together.